Tyrone-Liu/ExperimentalApp/README.md

         - [ ] Numbers of shot in BRK
         - [ ] Exposure distance between each shot in BRK
     * [ ] GPS record for shots
-    * [ ] White balance (When you have RAW output, white balance is not that demanded)
+    * [x] White balance (When you have RAW output, white balance is not that demanded)
-    * [ ] Flash control (Flash lights on phones may not be a good choice for great photos)
+    * [ ] Flash control (Flash lights on phones may not be a good choice for great lighting)
 + Photo output
     * [ ] Choice between RAW (DNG) / PNG / JPEG output or any combinations of them
     * [ ] Write correct metadata into files or embed in shot